fnzv/Boafi/README.md

-IT tool for Automated Pentesting and Networking
+IT tool for Automated Pentesting and Networking <br>
 The code is still under developement so don't expect to use it daily usage, if you want to contribute fell free to contact me